 - Reduces Inflammation: Azelaic acid soothes Irritations and calms down redness which makes this wonderful skincare ingredient a holy grail for individuals with sensitive skin and rosacea.

-- Improves Skin Tone: Have you ever wondered why azelaic acid is called a “multifunctional skincare ingredient?”
+- Improves Skin Tone: Have you ever wondered why azelaic acid is called a “multi-functional skincare ingredient?”
 It’s simply because it exfoliates, soothes, delivers anti-bacterial potentials and above all evens the skin tone by enhancing skin radiance just like vitamin C does.
 Azelaic acid tackles hyperpigmentation, discoloration, pigmentations and melasma and also improve overall skin tone and radiance.
 A combination of azelaic acid and alpha arbutin will definitely add a massive boost to dramatically fade discolorations.

 - Azelaic Acid Is Safe For Pregnant Women: When it comes to pregnancy-safe skincare ingredients azelaic acid made the list.
 Unlike some skincare ingredients which aren’t safe for pregnant women and the growing fetus, azelaic acid is completely safe to use during pregnancy.
 Fusco says “azelaic acid is one of the few treatment options for acne, rosacea, clogged pores, or pigmentation that is generally safe for pregnant women”.

 - It Treats Rosacea: Azelaic acid is in a class of medications called dicarboxylic acids.
 It works to treat rosacea by decreasing the swelling and redness of the skin.
 Just the same way It works to treat acne by killing the bacteria that infect pores and by decreasing production of keratin, a natural substance that can lead to the development of inflammatory acne.
-Clinical studies demonstrate that azelaic acid gel or cream can continually improve the appearance of swelling and visible blood vessels caused by rosacea.
+Clinical studies demonstrates that azelaic acid gel or cream can continually improve the appearance of swelling and visible blood vessels caused by rosacea.

 - It Can Treat Alopecia: Azelaic acid has been linked to treating alopecia in some previous studies.